top of page

 Thankfully, there is no debate about the benefits of breathwork, no matter where in the world you are, and not matter what stressful job you may have.
 The research is resoundingly positive and has been taught for over 2500 years which easily allows it to pass the “test of time.”
 The original name for breathwork is Pranayama which is a sanskrit word.
 Prana means “life force or energy” and yama means “control or regulate.”
 Today we have additional methods like Buteyko, Wim Hof, DMT, and Box breathing.
 Notably, many of these methods draw inspiration from pranayama, showcasing the universal relevance of intentional breathing.
 Breathwork is really for anyone.
 Doctors, lawyers, mothers, CEOs, accountants, engineers and many others.
 It’s not so much about who but more the HOW.
 Breathwork has so many different ways it can help, it all depends on what you’re trying to achieve.
 Here are some breathing exercises to enhance performance:

-• Inhale slowly and deeply through your nose, expanding the lower belly
+• Inhale slowly through your nose, expanding the lower belly

 • Exhale slowly through your mouth or nose, slowly releasing lower belly pressure